 There are technology components for both students and teachers that support and enhance student learning as appropriate.
 Resources include: "Math on the Spot" videos, "Mega Math" games, the "Interactive Student Edition," and the "Soar to Success" online intervention resource.
-Math on the Spot videos guide students through higher-order thinking problems.
+Math on the Spot videos guide students through higher-order thinking (HOT) problems.
 Mega Math games enhance students' learning and facilitate review.
 Students can listen to audio from the Interactive Student Edition, access its glossary, and utilize its built-in manipulatives.
 This resource also increases student usability since each lesson is isolated; Students do not have to find lessons in the 400-page physical Student Edition.
 Finally, the Soar to Success provides mini intervention lessons and reteaches concepts to students in a different format.

 The digital resources are listed at the beginning of each unit and lesson and include all virtual items mentioned during instruction.
-For example, Module 13, Lesson 1 lists the following digital resources: the Interactive Student Edition, Math on the Spot video tutor, iTools virtual manipulatives, Soar to Success Math Online Intervention, eTeacher Edition, and online assessment system.
-The digital materials are all accompanied by a comprehensive help section, which includes FAQ sheets, how-to-videos, and step-by-step instructions.
+For example, Module 12, Lesson 1 lists the following digital resources: the Interactive Student Edition, Math on the Spot video tutor, iTools virtual manipulatives, Soar to Success Math Online Intervention, eTeacher Edition, and online assessment system.
+The digital materials are all accompanied by a comprehensive "help" section, which includes FAQ sheets, how-to-videos, and step-by-step instructions.
 These resources help teachers utilize the technology and support student use.

 Students are able to complete practice problems in the Interactive Student Edition, similar to those in the physical Student Edition.
 However, this resource also provides immediate feedback through the "Personal Math Trainer."
-In the print version of Module 1, Lesson 3, one problem states, "What's the Question?
-Compare: 17,643,251; 17,633,512; and 17,633,893.
-The answer is 17,633,512."
-Students must then come up with a question that has that answer.
-Students can find a similar question in the Personal Math Trainer: "Compare: 21,873,293; 21,863,145; and 21,863,717.
-The answer is 21,863,145.
-What's the question?"
-However, in the Personal Math Trainer, students have access to an additional question stem to help them access the task: "Which of these three numbers has the....value?"
+In the print version of Module 4, Lesson 2, one problem states, "Aida is making banners from a roll of paper that is 4.05 meters long.
+She will cut the paper into 3 equal lengths.
+She uses base-ten blocks to model how long each piece will be.
+Describe Aida's error."
+Students must then analyze a pictorial model of base-ten blocks divided into three equal groups to find the error.
+Students can find a similar question to the Personal Math Trainer: "Aida is making banners from a roll of paper that is 3.96 meters long.
+She will cut the paper into 3 equal lengths.
+She uses base-ten blocks to model how long each piece will be.
+Complete the description of Aida's error."
+In the Personal Math Trainer, however, students must also analyze an additional pictorial model of base-ten blocks and complete a related sentence stem.
 If a student still has difficulty answering the question, she has several options: view another example, have the problem broken down step by step, watch a "Math on the Spot" video, or preview a PDF of the textbook lesson.
-If the student answers incorrectly, the "Personal Math Trainer prompts them to try again, offering the helpful suggestion of using a place-value chart to order numbers from smallest to largest.
+If the student answers incorrectly, the "Personal Math Trainer prompts them to try again with a helpful explanation of why their original answer was incorrect.

-Each lesson in the Teacher Edition contains sidebar supports for digital resources, both for the student and for the teacher.
+Each lesson in the Teacher's Edition contains sidebar supports for digital resources, both for the student and for the teacher.
 For example, in Module 1, Lesson 1, a sidebar denotes digital resources for the students: Interactive Student Edition, Math on the Spot video tutor, iTools virtual manipulatives, and Soar to Success online intervention.
 The sidebar also denotes teacher resources like the "Digital Management Center," which allows teachers to organize program resources by TEKS.
 Teachers can also use the "Browse" option on the online platform to identify all digital materials that align with a specific TEKS.
-For example, if a teacher is searching for TEKS 4.2A, they will receive suggestions like the virtual iTools, using base-ten blocks to represent numbers to the thousands, the Personal Math Trainer practice problems and assessments, and specific Math on the Spot videos.
+For example, if a teacher is searching for TEKS 5.3D, they will receive suggestions like the virtual iTools, the Personal Math Trainer practice problems and assessments, Mega Math games, physical manipulatives, and specific Math on the Spot videos.